Updated December 2015

-- 14 KU Medical Center graduates live and/or practice in Thomas County.
+- 18 KU Medical Center alumni live and/or practice in Thomas County.

 - 4 health care providers have been placed in Thomas County since 2004 through the Kansas Recruitment and Retention Center, which provides placement assistance to rural health organizations and seeks to enhance the quality and quantity of health care professionals in rural Kansas.

 - 1 Thomas County health care employer exhibited with 2015 Kansas Career Opportunities, which is designed to introduce medical students, residents and other health care professionals to rural communities looking to hire.

-- 2 enrollments in KU Medical Center continuing education courses and conferences by Thomas County health care professionals in Fiscal Year 2015.
+- 3 enrollments in KU Medical Center continuing education/professional development courses and conferences by Thomas County health care professionals in Fiscal Year 2015.
 Continuing education programming is offered by KU Medical Center's Continuing Education and Professional Development and KU AHECs.